 Clarence A. “Butch” Lauderback Jr., 82, of Willoughby, passed away Friday, Sept.
 13, 2019, at Hospice House of the Western Reserve in Cleveland.

-To send flowers in memory of Clarence A "Butch" Lauderback Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Clarence A "Butch" Lauderback Jr., please visit our Heartfelt Sympathies Store.

 Born Nov.
 17, 1936, in Cleveland, he had been a resident of Lake County for 71 years.

 Butch was a member of Willoughby Eagles Aerie 2300, and Palmer Roberts American Legion Post 214 in Willoughby.
 He was very active in softball, was an ASA/OSHAA umpire for 46 years, and served as a scheduler and President for the Northeast Umpires Association for more than 35 years.
 Butch had played fast pitch and slow pitch softball for great teams.
 He was a member of the Willoughby Union Rangers Baseball team and was All GCC Conference Shortstop, played Class A baseball in Cleveland and had major league try-outs with the Washington Senators and Cleveland Indians.
 Butch was inducted into the Softball Hall of Fame and received the John Nagy Award.
 He was also an avid golfer and played in the Monday Skin League at Lost Nation Golf Course.

 Mr. Lauderback had worked for the A&P Tea Company for 28 years and the Willoughby-Eastlake Schools for 18 years, prior to retiring.